Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 The Cost of Compliance: CCPA

-California state-sanctioned research outlines the estimated average cost of CCPA compliance.
-The study assumes that around 75% of companies based in California are subject to the CCPA.
+California state-sanctioned research outlined the estimated average cost of CCPA compliance based on the size of a company.
+The study assumes that around 75% of businesses based in California are subject to the local data protection legislation.

-Californian businesses will collectively spend $55 billion to reach initial compliance with the CCPA.
+Collectively, Californian businesses will spend $55 billion to reach initial compliance with the CCPA.
 That’s equal to roughly 1.8% of the region’s Gross State Product in 2018.
+The research shows that even companies with less than 20 employees have to pay an average of $50,000.
+That cost drastically increases the bigger a business gets, finally reaching $2,000,000 for organizations with over 500 employees.

-The direct compliance costs over the next decade (2020-2030) will be significant for CA organizations, collectively reaching anywhere from $467 million to $16.5 billion, according to the report.
+The future looks a lot more expensive for Californian businesses.
+The direct compliance costs over the next decade will be significant, collectively reaching anywhere from $467 million to $16.5 billion, according to the report.

 The Cost of Compliance Failures

-Organizations must shoulder the blame for compliance failures.
-A failure to properly secure data often leads to bigger, more impactful data breaches, larger fines, and additional sanctions.
-All of which increases breach costs.
+Compliance failure describes any case of negligence when it comes to securing customer data, which organizations must shoulder the blame for.
+That’s because compliance failure often leads to bigger, more impactful data breaches, larger fines, and additional sanctions.

 Cybersecurity Spending Per Sector

-According to ESG Master, 47% of organizations have planned to increase their cybersecurity spend again in 2021.
-The upward trend in cybersecurity spending comes as companies attempt to quell the intense wave of cyberattacks following the outbreak of COVID-19.
+According to ESG Master, 47% of organizations have planned to increase their cybersecurity spend in 2021 — and in the years to come.
+This upward trend comes as companies attempt to quell the intense wave of cyberattacks following the outbreak of COVID-19.

 Top Cybersecurity Investments

 Total cybersecurity spending surpassed $123 billion in 2020.
-Organizations are primarily investing in infrastructure protection ($17.5 million), network security equipment ($11.7 million), and identity access management ($10.4 million).
+Embroker research shows that organizations are primarily investing in infrastructure protection ($17.5 million), network security equipment ($11.7 million), and identity access management ($10.4 million).

 There are, of course, companies that neglect cybersecurity spending.
-Usually these are smaller businesses with smaller budgets.
-54% of small businesses do not have a cybersecurity response plan in place.
-Unsurprisingly, 65% of small businesses fail to react to cybersecurity incidents.
+However, these are usually smaller businesses that don’t have the budget to account for online protection.
+So, though it’s very concerning, it’s not surprising that 54% of small companies don’t have a cybersecurity response plan in place.
+Additionally, 65% of them fail to react to hacking incidents at all, causing worse damages than many large corporations experience.

-Data suggests companies of all sizes need to invest more in risk assessments, too.
-A measly 57% of businesses carried out a data security risk assessment in 2020.
+Data suggests that companies of all sizes need to invest more in risk assessments, too.
+A meager 57% of businesses carried out a data security risk assessment in 2020.

 Primarily, cyber insurance claims compensate for consulting and legal costs.
 Restitution payments are paid for 36% of businesses, and regulatory fines are covered for roughly one-third of organizations.